zng-ui/zng/TODO/_current.md

 * Image example, Focus move from "Repeat Image.." to "Paste Image" misses.
     - Arrow key down searches for center down, does not find because of button size difference.
     - Same issue in layers example, "Layer 9" up to "TOP_MOST" misses.
+    - Found this issue in a context menu with some vertical stacked buttons.